Singer, Musician, Songwriter Scott Lawson Pomeroy

 quiz show on Music History - Peter Asher (Peter & Gordon), Mick Jones (Foreigner), Hilton Valentine (The Animals),

-Denny Laine (Wings/Moody Blues), Rick Derringer, David Lindley, Ricky Scaggs, Doc Watson, Commander Cody, Peter Wolf, Marianne
+Mike Peters (The Alarm), Rick Derringer, David Lindley, Ricky Scaggs, Doc Watson, Commander Cody, Peter Wolf, Marianne Faithfull

-Faithfull and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands
+and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands are just

 While living in Boston in

 the early '90s, Scott recorded and released the song "Hideaway" with the Boston band Border Patrol.
 Although brief